 Even before I could sew I was drawn to the transformation of making something unique from a thrift store reject -one of my first refashions was in high school.
 Now that I’ve been sewing for a few years, I have a better idea of what to look for when thrifting and I thought I’d share some of my top tips for choosing clothes to refashion!

-Once you read this post about shopping to refashion, click over and read my best refashioning tips for once you get home and want to sew!
+Once you finish this post about shopping tips, click over and read my best refashioning tips for once you start sewing!

 Ready to shop?